Kento Takeuchi

-Kento Takeuchi (竹内 研人, Takeuchi Kento) is a Japanese tennis player.
+Kento Takeuchi (竹内 研人, Takeuchi Kento) is a Japanese former pro tennis player.

-Takeuchi has a career high ATP singles ranking of 411 achieved on 29 September 2014.
-He also has a career high ATP doubles ranking of 503 achieved on 17 March 2014.
+Takeuchi had a career high ATP singles ranking of No. 378 achieved on 29 June 2015 and a doubles ranking of No. 503 achieved on 17 March 2014.

 Takeuchi made his ATP main draw debut at the 2014 Malaysian Open, Kuala Lumpur where he qualified for the main draw.
 He defeated Singekrawee Wattanakul and Bumpei Sato.
 He drew fellow Japanese player Go Soeda in the first round, but lost 2–6, 1–6.